moosylog/exchange_collectors/README.md

 ![Moosy Research](https://sites.google.com/site/moosyresearch/_/rsrc/1511269486745/projects/cryptos/doc/logo.png)

-Moosy Research is recognized for it's high quality cryptocurrency sheets, [Cointrexer, BotMon and ReX](https://sites.google.com/site/moosyresearch/projects/cryptos).
+Moosy Research is recognized for it's high quality, excel like cryptocurrency sheets, [Cointrexer, BotMon and ReX](https://sites.google.com/site/moosyresearch/projects/cryptos).

 Most cryptocurrency Exchanges provide powerful API consisting of REST endpoints for transactional operations.
 In order to authenticate to an Exchange API requires a valid API Key and a secret are required to access the private endpoints.